Do Not Remove, Tamper With, or Obstruct a Water Meter

 WARNING - Tampering is a Criminal Offense

-Tampering is also subject to criminal charges.
+Meter Tampering is subject to criminal charges.
 Any person violating these provisions may be found guilty of a Class 1 Misdemeanor.

 Whomever is found guilty in civil action of violating these provisions shall be liable to the City of Raleigh in triple the amount of losses and damages sustained or $500, whichever is greater.